The GrEEK Campus

-The GrEEK Campus, also GEEK Campus, is a technology and innovation park in Cairo, Egypt, offering workspaces for startups as well as established local and multinational companies.
+The GrEEK Campus, also GEEK Campus, is a technology park in Cairo, Egypt.
+The campus provides workspaces for rent, for startups, as well as established local and multinational companies.
 Located in Downtown Cairo, The GrEEK Campus consists of five office buildings with a total space of 25,000 m2.

 History

-The campus is the idea and creation of Egyptian businessman, Ahmed Elalfy.
+The campus was created by the Egyptian businessman, Ahmed Elalfy.